omiddeeplearning/PETRAS_PowerSPRINT/Dashboard_README.md

 Method 1:
 Simply follow the following steps to launch the webpage
-1. Download the folder dashboard petras
+1. Download the folder dashboard
-2. Unzip dashboard petras
+2. Unzip dashboard
 3. Unzip the folder Build.zip
 4. Click on the file index.html
 The webpage will simply launch on the browser.